Table of Contents

 Groups in windows is a compilation and collection of user accounts.
-All members of a group can be assigned rights and permission at the same time.
+All members of a group can be assigned rights and permission at the same time on a computer network.
 Any member added to the group automatically gets the rights and permission of the group.
 Only users with administrative rights can create groups.

 The groups are created to simplify account administration.
 An administrator can assign rights and permission to individual users if the network is small.
 It is very difficult to assign rights and permission to a large number of users.
 The groups are created on the basis of common functionality or location.